knownasilya/sword/README.md

 ## Contributing

 To add a new language, you must first create a chapters map, located in `./maps`.
-This discribes the names of books, and aliases that work for each book.
+This contains the keys/names of the books, and aliases that work for each book.
 See `./maps/en.json` as a reference.

 Once you've created a map, you must add a reference to `./languages.json`, specifying the language, and